PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

  /I:PeptideInputFilePath /R:ProteinInputFilePath
  [/O:OutputDirectoryName] [/P:ParameterFilePath] [/F:FileFormatCode]
- [/N:InspectParameterFilePath] [/G] [/H] [/K] [/A] [/L[:LogFilePath]] [/LogDirectory:LogDirectoryPath] [/VerboseLog] [/Q]
+ [/N:InspectParameterFilePath] [/G] [/H] [/K] [/A] [/L[:LogFilePath]] [/LogDir:LogDirectoryPath] [/VerboseLog] [/Q]
 ```

 The input file path can contain the wildcard character *.
 If a wildcard is
 present, the same protein input file path will be used for each of the peptide
 input files matched.

 The output directory name is optional.
-If omitted, the output files will be created
+If omitted, the output files will be
-in the same directory as the input file.
-If included, then a subdirectory is created
+created in the same directory as the input file.
+If included, then a subdirectory
-with the name OutputDirectoryName.
+is created with the name OutputDirectoryName.

 The parameter file path is optional.
-If included, it should point to a valid XML parameter file.
+If included, it should point to a valid XML
+parameter file.

-Use /F to specify the peptide input file format code.
+Use `/F` to specify the peptide input file format code.
 Options are:
-* 0=Auto Determine: Treated as /F:1 unless name ends in _inspect.txt, then /F:3
+* 0=Auto Determine: Treated as `/F:1` unless name ends in _inspect.txt, then `/F:3`
 * 1=Peptide sequence in the 1st column (subsequent columns are ignored)
 * 2=Protein name in 1st column and peptide sequence 2nd column
 * 3=Inspect search results file (peptide sequence in the 3rd column)
 * 4=MS-GF+ search results file (peptide sequence in the column titled 'Peptide'; optionally scan number in the column titled 'Scan')
 * 5=SEQUEST, X!Tandem, Inspect, or MS-GF+ PHRP data file

-When processing an Inspect search results file, use /N to specify the Inspect parameter file used
+When processing an Inspect search results file, use `/N` to specify the Inspect
-(required for determining the mod names embedded in the identified peptides).
+parameter file used (required for determining the mod names embedded in the
+identified peptides).

-Use /G to ignore I/L differences when finding peptides in proteins or computing coverage
+Use `/G` to ignore I/L differences when finding peptides in proteins or computing coverage

-Use /H to suppress (hide) the protein sequence in the _coverage.txt file
+Use `/H` to suppress (hide) the protein sequence in the _coverage.txt file

-Use /K to skip the protein coverage computation steps (enabling faster processing)
+Use `/K` to skip the protein coverage computation steps (enabling faster processing)

-Use /A to create a copy of the source file, but with a new column listing the mapped protein for each peptide.
+Use `/A` to create a copy of the source file, but with a new column listing the
-If a peptide maps to multiple proteins, then multiple lines will be listed.
+mapped protein for each peptide.
+If a peptide maps to multiple proteins, then
+multiple lines will be listed

-Use /L to create a log file, optionally specifying the file name
+Use `/L` to create a log file, optionally specifying the file name

-Use /LogDirectory to define the directory in which the log file should be created
+Use `/LogDir` to define the directory in which the log file should be created

-Use /VerboseLog to create a detailed log file
+Use `/VerboseLog` to create a detailed log file

 ## Contacts